BLCM/bl3mods/Aaron0000/Balands/README.md

 Kill-o'-the-Wisp - Fixed an issue with the damage and ammo cost.
 Ammo cost is reduced to 3.

-Mind-Killer - No change.
+Mind-Killer - No change other than a possible damage adjustment.

 Nothingness - Set "flak" damage to 2.5 times card damage.

-Projectile Recursion - No change.
+Projectile Recursion - No change other than a possible damage adjustment.

-Trevanator - No change.
+Trevanator - No change other than a possible damage adjustment.

 Vosk's Deathgrip - Ammo cost reduced to 3, secondary mode ammo-regeneration delay set to 4 seconds.

  ┗----Rationale: The intended play-loop for this weapon revolves around using the singularity to immobolize enemies so that you can zap the daylights out of them with the primary fire.
 The secondary regeneration delay change now allows you to reliably do that.

-Cloud Kill - No change.
+Cloud Kill - No change other than a possible damage adjustment.

 Cutsman - Damage-over-time reduced by 40%.

-Destructo Spinner - No change.
+Destructo Spinner - No change other than a possible damage adjustment.

 Devoted - Fire rate reduced by 25%, recoil height improved by 30%, recoil width improved by 65%, improved accuracy.

-D.N.A. - No change.
+D.N.A. - No change other than a possible damage adjustment.

 Ember's Purge - Puddle damage set to 50% of card damage, puddle chance increased to 33%.

-Flipper - No change.
+Flipper - No change other than a possible damage adjustment.

 ION LASER - Set sustained-fire damage bonus to 7.5% per stack.

-Kyb's Worth - No change.
+Kyb's Worth - No change other than a possible damage adjustment.

-P2P Networker - No change.
+P2P Networker - No change other than a possible damage adjustment.

-Plasma Coil - No change.
+Plasma Coil - No change other than a possible damage adjustment.

 Polyaimorous - Set chain damage to 40% of card damage.

 SF Force - Set note damage to 50% of card damage, fixed alternate mode not receiving damage buff properly.

-Tsunami - No change.
+Tsunami - No change other than a possible damage adjustment.

-Vault Hero - No change.
+Vault Hero - No change other than a possible damage adjustment.

 Westergun - Splash radius doubled.

 ASMD - Set energy ball explosion to five times card damage.

-Binary Operator - No change.
+Binary Operator - No change other than a possible damage adjustment.

-Complex Root - No change.
+Complex Root - No change other than a possible damage adjustment.

 Firestorm - Ammo cost set to 1, fireball radius set to 400.